Marmalade Coral Bells

 Heuchera x 'Marmalade' Plant Patent #15,945Item #2887 USDA Hardiness Zone: 4 - 9

-Dramatic foliage ranges from deep golden to glowing reddish pink with undulating margins.
+Dramatically colored foliage that ranges from deep golden hues to glowing reddish pink with undulating margins.
 Golden mature foliage features contrasting hot pink undersides.
 An outstanding seasonal accent for border or woodland garden.
 Evergreen in mild winter areas; an herbaceous perennial in colder regions.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Foliage mounds 10 in. tall, 16 in. wide; flower stems to 18 in. tall.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage mounds 10 in. tall, 16 in. wide; flower stems to 18 in. tall.

 - History & LoreHistory:Heuchera is an herbaceous perennial native to North America.
 The genus was named after 18th century German physician, Johann Heinrich von Heucher (1677-1746).
 With a slightly sour taste, the leaves are edible and can be used in salads and sandwiches.
 Native Americans used these thick roots for a medicinal by drying and then pounding them into a wound dressing, hence the common name, alum root.
 Marmalade was Introduced by Terra Nova Nurseries in Oregon.
 It is part of their extensive breeding program for Heuchera native to North America This hybrid is related to H.americana of the eastern U.S. and H. micrantha, a native to the west.